Geiger Gibson Program in Community Health Policy

 Each year, the Geiger Gibson Program in Community Health Policy honors young Emerging Leaders in community health.
 Emerging Leaders are nominated by community health centers and primary care associations nationally and are selected by a committee drawn from the senior health center leadership.
 Award recipients are presented with their awards at the annual Policy & Issues Forum of the National Association of Community Health Centers at the final General Session.

 "Our Emerging Leaders reflect the enormous range of talented young people who have made a career in the health center family and personify the enduring strength of health centers," said Sara Rosenbaum, JD, the Harold and Jane Hirsh Professor of Health Law and Policy and founder of the Geiger Gibson Program at the Milken SPH.

 Feygele Jacobs, President and CEO of the RCHN Community Health Foundation, whose ongoing gift supports the activities of the Geiger Gibson Program, added, "the Emerging Leaders selected each year represent the future of health centers.
 The policy and program advocates, clinicians, health educators, and clinic administrators recognized each year truly will become the next generation of senior leaders."

 The nomination period for the 2019 Emerging Leader Awards has closed.

 Eligibility Requirements and Award Selection Criteria

 To be eligible for the Emerging Leader award, the nominee must meet all of the following requirements:

-- Is currently working at a health center or PCA;
+- Is currently working at a health center, PCA or HCCN;

-- Has worked at the health center or PCA for at least one year;
+- Has worked at the health center, PCA or HCCN for at least one year;

 - Is not older than 35; and

-- Is not the Executive Director/President of the organization
+- Is not the Executive Director/CEO of the organization